-Furnace older than 13 yrs A/C unit older than 13 years
+Roof covering older than 15 yrs A/C unit older than 13 years Smoke detector over 5 years old Windows

 DEFINITIONS

 SATISFACTORY (Sat.) - Indicates the component is functionally consistent with its original purpose but may show signs of normal wear and tear and deterioration.